Vernoxvernax/JellyCord/README.md

     * not if the Season object is new as well
 * Banners:
   * Are fetched from your server directly, so if the domain you've provided to the bot isn't publicly accessible, then pictures will fail (I think; well at least for users outside your network; but then what's the point of this anyway lol).
-  * Images on Emby and Jellyfin are retrieved using the API key, which is part of the URL of the image.
-Please be careful when sharing access to these messages as they grant access to all content on the media server.
-* If you got any recommendations for features, or the Image-API-Key-Problem, please let me know asap.
+* If you got any recommendations for features, please let me know.
 * Some updates may bring breaking changes to the library, which will require you to reset it, and it's channel.
   * I'm obviously trying to avoid that, but sometimes it's definitely necessary.
 ___